soniaturcotte/soniaturcotte.com/writing/reading-groups.md

 Cor!
 What a list.

 There was a slight fluctuation of members throughout, but the core group – Amy, Angus, Becky, Eliot, Jon, Liv, Lucy – were just brilliant.
-Many of them are writers, which really enriched the discussion and made me think about reading in a different way.
+Many of them are writers, which really enriched the texts and made me think about reading in a different way.

-Everyone brought such thoughtfulness, feeling and depth to each meeting.
+Everyone brought such thoughtfulness, feeling and depth to the discussion.
 To share this magical space, even during a global pandemic, was a gift.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/23919960/original_d0a3a3c909e964878dd77ffc73c3cbde.jpg?1696162296?bc=0" alt="A photo of a computer with a zoom call with Eliot, Amy who is taking the picture, Jon wearing a cap, Lucy, me, Angus, and Becky.
 Behind the computer is a tree in a pot with fairy lights on it.">
   <figcaption class="small-text">Book club via Zoom, April 2020.
 Image by Amy.</figcaption>
 </figure>

 My current reading group started in February this year with my wonderful friend Marina, from my second MA at Goldsmiths.
-We invited people we had met over our studies, so there is a certain shared theoretical lineage.
+We invited people we had met over our studies, so we share a certain theoretical lineage.

 So far we’ve read…